NocSchecter/UnityRemoteDeviceManager/README.md

-# Unity Remote Apps Manager
+# Unity Remote Device Manager
 Small manager in Unity, which manages the startup and shutdown of an application on a remote device using PStools.

 Prerequisites